Ramsar Sites in India: Map, State-wise List & Key Facts 2026

 2. Vembannur Wetland Complex (Tamil Nadu)

-3. Vedanthangal Bird Sanctuary (Tamil Nadu)
+3. Theithangudi Bird Sanctuary (Tamil Nadu)

 • Chilika Lake (Odisha) and Keoladeo National Park (Rajasthan), both designated in 1981, are the oldest Ramsar Sites in India.